barissimsek/interviewkit/README.md

 * RAID, https://youtu.be/U-OCdTeZLac, Tech Videos

 ## Behavioural
-* How to Prepare, https://youtu.be/0Z9RW_hhUT4, ALifeEngineered
+* How to Tell a Good Story, https://youtu.be/hU6BVxtGd5g, ALifeEngineered
+* Senior Staff Engineer Interview Questions, https://youtu.be/An5gq_oiVHc, Mock Questions
+* Cracking the Behavioral Interview, https://youtu.be/ld0cvWnrVsU, Keep On Coding

 ## Optionals